codyclay88/dependent-dropdowns/README.md

 ```

 ## Tid-bits:
-- The event listener is set up at the document level, and uses the 'change' event.
 - The dependent dropdowns must exist within the same form.
 - Dependent `<select>` can only depend on other `<select>` elements.